camillonunez1998/DevOps-project/README.md

 ## Authentication & Security

 AWS credentials are required by both Terraform and the backend application.
 Terraform utilizes the credentials stored in ~/.aws/credentials on your local machine to provision the infrastructure.
 The backend requires these credentials to be defined as environment variables in ./api/.env to access the S3 bucket.
-In accordance with security best practices, both sets of credentials follow the Principle of Least Privilege (PoLP)."
+In accordance with security best practices, both sets of credentials follow the Principle of Least Privilege (PoLP).